BPHC-ACM/ACM-Website/readme.md

 ## Overview

 This is the official website for the Association for Computing Machinery (ACM) student chapter at BITS Pilani, Hyderabad Campus.
-The website serves as a hub for our chapter's activities, events, and resources, providing information about our mission, team, and initiatives.
+The website serves as a hub for our chapter's activities, events, and resources, providing information about our mission, team and initiatives.

 ## Features